evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

         physics.state.paused = true;
         shownSunWasRemovedMessage = true;

         gameoverMessage.showWithContinueButton("Greetings Earthlings!
-An unauthorized dark energy transfer has been detected in your stellar system.
-This transfer slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
+We detected an unauthorized dark energy transfer that slowed down the inflation of the Universe and triggered a cosmic real estate crisis.
 To restore our profits we have removed your star.
 We apologize for any inconvenience and wish you a good night. ~The department of intergalactic spacelords.", didTapContinueButtonAfterSunHasBeenRemoved);
       }
     }